cbushdor/MyHeadersFill_file/README.md

 # Introduction
 This is another plugin[^2] for [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor))[^1].
 It creates a header for a file according to file extension!

+# Source

+This was based on this [tut](https://www.thegeekstuff.com/2008/12/vi-and-vim-autocommand-3-steps-to-add-custom-header-to-your-file/).

 # Technical requirements